Safety Reporting Remains Core to Aviation SMS

 Final Thoughts on Improving Safety Reporting Cultures

-It continues to surprise me at how many regions around the world still follow the punitive approach.
-Whenever employees fear reprisals to either themselves or to their friends, they will not participate in your aviation SMS.
+It continues to surprise me how many regions around the world still follow the punitive approach.
+Whenever employees fear reprisals from either themselves or their friends, they will not participate in your aviation SMS.
 What is in it for the employees?

 Furthermore, when managers and supervisors tell employees to not formally submit safety issues, then employees will not participate.
 Major accidents and injuries will take care of your company, instead of taking care of themselves as illustrated by the Heinrich-Bird incident/accident pyramid.

 Managers and supervisors must be given adequate training and tools to formally document all safety concerns.
 This becomes an incredibly important point to your SMS success.
 When managers have to work too hard to document safety concerns, they won't do it.
 Important safety activities that require management's participation in the documentation include: